WordPress Theme Detector An In-Depth Interview With The Site Creator

 Q. Do you plan to offer a plugin for others to offer a similar service?

 Actually, I never considered anything like that before.
 But now that you mentioned it, I guess I should give it a thought.

 Q. How long have you been using WordPress?

 As I say in the “about” page at WPThemeDetector.com, I´m quite new to WordPress.
 It wasn´t until about a year and a half ago that I began using it.
 But I can tell you that I immediately fell in love with WordPress, and every single day since then I have the feeling that I made the right choice!

 Luis Alejandre – Creator of WordPress Theme Detector

-Luis Alejandre has always been a passionate about technology.
-A Spanish Telecommunications Engineer, he has worked in fields as various as aerospace, laser, business innovation and acoustics, and has lately being undertaking some new internet business.
+Luis Alejandre has always been passionate about technology.
+A Spanish Telecommunications Engineer, he has worked in fields as varied as aerospace, laser, business innovation and acoustics, and has lately been undertaking some new internet business.
 Luis didn´t discover the power of WordPress until not too long ago, but then he felt fascinated by it from the very first moment.
 He is currently involved in several WordPress related projects.

 My Thoughts On WordPress Theme Detector